Dadar Gulung: Indonesian Pandan Pancakes With Coconut Palm Sugar Filling

 A stack of Dadar Gulung - the Indonesian pandan pancake with coconut and palm sugar filling.

-Best To Enjoy With
+Best to Enjoy With

 Indonesian rolled pancakes with coconut stuffing - Dadar Gulung.